Is Your Workout Harming Your Teeth?

 That’s not to say you should completely avoid working out while you heal; just stick to gentle, flowing motions rather than vigorous and jarring exercises.
 Again, ask your dentist and follow their instructions carefully.

-Keep in mind that you may not feel much like exercising in the days after major dental work.
+Keep in mind that you may not feel much like exercising in the days after major dental work which isn’t confirming the workout harming your teeth issue.
 It’s best to listen to your body and not push yourself too hard if you still need time to recover.

 If you have been prescribed painkillers to take following surgery, be aware of any potential side effects, including dizziness.